 The Advocare Spark Energy Drink Mix contains 120 mg of caffeine per serving.
 This is similar to that of an 8-ounce cup of coffee.

 GABA stands for Gamma-aminobutyric acid (also called γ-aminobutyric acid).
 GABA is classified as an inhibitory neurotransmitter because it tends to calm things down.
 Because of this, it was even called “liquid zanax” on a segment of the Dr. Oz show.

 Truth be told, GABA does many things.
-While both choline and GABA are essential for nerve function, muscle control and memory doesn't necessarily mean taking GABA or choline supplements improves these things in healthy adults?
+While both choline and GABA are essential for nerve function, muscle control, and memory don't necessarily mean taking GABA or choline supplements improves these things in healthy adults.

 Note: GABA is not present in all flavors of Spark.
 I only saw it listed in Grape, Mandarin orange and Cherry flavor.
 Pink Lemonade flavor did not contain GABA.

 On the science page of the AdvoCare website, there is a list of MDs and PhDs who serve on the advisory board of AdvoCare.
 While it’s nice that they have an advisory board, what this page does not list is any research on AdvoCare products published by any of these individuals.

 It appears AdvoCare has less caffeine per serving than 5-Hour Energy.
 A serving of AdvoCare Spark Energy Drink has 120 mg, while, as I mentioned in my review of 5-hour energy, that product has 215 mg per serving.
 That doesn't mean 5 Hour Energy is any better or worse but I wanted to mention this for those who were curious.
 There are other differences also, so see my review of 5-Hour Energy for more information.